Best Auxiliary Microphone Cables of 2026

 The OTOTEC Microphone Cable is designed for seamless compatibility with the Rode Wireless Go VideoMic GO 2 and VideoMicro.
 This high-quality shielded audio cable ensures clear sound transmission, enhancing your audio experience.
 The right-angle connectors with gold-plated contacts provide superior audio quality, making it ideal for professional use.
 Extending from 20 cm to 40 cm, this cable offers flexibility in various setups, allowing you to manage your audio connections with ease.

-Create idea 3.5mm to Dual XLR Cable
+JOMLEY 3.5mm to XLR Cable

 JOMLEY 3.5mm to XLR Microphone Cable